eben619/BWC/README.md

 </details>

 <details>
-  <summary>Project IDEAS THAT CAN BE IMPLEMENTED USING THIS TEMPLATE</summary>
+  <summary>PROJECT IDEAS THAT CAN BE IMPLEMENTED USING THIS TEMPLATE</summary>